anaahgarcia/SDFCE-Frontend/README.md

 This repository contains the frontend of the SDFCE (Sistema de Descontos dos Funcionários na Cantina da Empresa) — a web application developed to manage and automate employee discount eligibility in the company's cafeteria.

 # 🔍 Project Overview
-SDFCE was created to streamline the management of cafeteria meal discounts for employees, based on attendance, work shifts, or predefined eligibility rules.
-The platform eliminates the need for manual verification, promoting accuracy, transparency, and efficiency in cafeteria operations.
+SDFCE was created to streamline the management of cafeteria meal discounts for employees.
+The platform promotes accuracy, transparency, and efficiency in cafeteria operations.

 # 🎯 Purpose
 Automate the discount process for employee meals